-A table is the data storage unit in MaxCompute.
-A table is a two-dimensional data structure composed of rows and columns.
-Each row represents a record, and each column represents a field with the same data type.
+Tables are the units that are used to store data in MaxCompute.
+Logically, a table is a two-dimensional structure that consists of rows and columns.
+Each row represents a record.
+Each column represents a field whose values are of the same data type.
 One record can contain one or more columns.
-The column name and data type comprise the schema of a table.
+The column names and data types constitute the schema of the table.

 - Data of internal tables is stored in MaxCompute.
-The columns in external tables can be of any data types supported by MaxCompute.
+Columns in internal tables can be of any data types that are supported by MaxCompute.

-- Data of external tables is not stored in MaxCompute.
-Instead, this data can be stored in OSS or OTS.
-MaxCompute only records metadata of the external tables.
-You can use MaxCompute to process unstructured data of external tables, such as video, audio, or meteorological data.
+- Data of foreign tables is not stored in MaxCompute.
+Instead, the data can be stored in Object Storage Service (OSS) or Tablestore.
+MaxCompute records only metadata of foreign tables.
+You can use foreign tables of MaxCompute to process unstructured data that is stored in OSS or Tablestore, such as video, audio, genetic, meteorological, or geographic data.

 - Unlike databases such as Oracle, MaxCompute does not automatically create DUAL tables.

-- If you are using DUAL tables for testing, you can run the
+- If you are used to using DUAL tables for testing, you can run the following commands

-- DUAL tables are used in the same way as Oracle.
+- DUAL tables are used in the same way as DUAL tables of Oracle.
 For example, you can